Railly/Railly/README.md

 ### ▲ About me

-Hi, I'm Railly Hugo, a software engineer based in Peru.
-Ever wondered how the foundations of tech tick?
-I do, every day.
+Hi, I'm Railly Hugo, a software engineer based in Peru who loves OSS🤍.
+Currently, pursuing a Master's Degree in Artificial Intelligence ✨, and building top user interfaces at [PCI Energy Solutions](https://www.pcienergysolutions.com/).
-Currently working at [PCI Energy Solutions](https://www.pcienergysolutions.com/) as a UI Developer.

 Besides that, I maintain a few open-source projects:

 - [One Hunter Theme](https://github.com/Railly/one-hunter-vscode): A stylish theme inspired by Vercel Theme ▲ and One Dark Pro 🎨.
 - [Tinte](https://github.com/Railly/tinte): An opinionated multi-platform color theme generator 🎨